Warriors (Gary Numan album): Singles, sales and tour

 The album spent six weeks on the UK Albums Chart, and despite its relatively low chart placement, it gathered some of the best reviews Numan had ever had in the UK music press.
-In October, a shorter, re-recorded version of "Sister Surprise" was released as the second and final single off the album.
+In October 1983, a shorter, re-recorded version of "Sister Surprise" was released as the second and final single off the album.
 It charted at No. 32, making it the lowest-charting Numan solo single up to that point.
 Due to Numan's dissatisfaction with Beggars Banquet who were now just the middle men between Numan and WEA and other major record companies in general, he decided to form his own record label, Numa Records, in late 1983.
-Numan released his next three studio albums through Numa Records.

-Warriors was supported by a 40-date UK tour from September to October 1983 (with support from robotic mime and music duo Tik and Tok).
+Numan released his next three studio albums through Numa Records.Warriors was supported by a 40-date UK tour from September to October 1983 (with support from robotic mime and music duo Tik and Tok).
 These were Numan's first live dates in the UK since his Wembley farewell concerts in 1981.
 Numan's friend and former bassist, Paul Gardiner, made an onstage appearance during a "Warriors" show at the Hammersmith Odeon, London.
 To date, no live albums or videos from the 1983 tour have been officially released, although the BBC did record the final night at the Hammersmith Odeon, and the 20 October show in Glasgow is believed to have been professionally filmed.
 Bootleg-quality audio from that Glasgow show has surfaced on YouTube, along with more professional-quality audio from the tour's 10 June 1983 Leicester date.

-The popular music fortnightly Smash Hits ran a three-page feature on the tour titled "The Mad Max Factor" featuring an interview with Numan and several photographs of the show and Numan and the performers backstage, and a candid look at the fans who attended the shows.

-Warriors was issued on compact disc in 1993 as part of a double disc set with Numan's 1979 album The Pleasure Principle (cat.
+The music magazine Smash Hits ran a three-page feature on the tour titled "The Mad Max Factor" featuring an interview with Numan, several photographs of the show and of Numan and the performers backstage, and a candid look at the fans who attended the shows.Smash Hits, October 13, 1983 – p.48 | Like Punk Never Happen… | FlickrSmash Hits, October 13, 1983 – p.51 | Like Punk Never Happen… | FlickrWarriors was issued on compact disc in 1993 as part of a double disc set with Numan's 1979 album The Pleasure Principle (cat.
 BEGA 154 CD).
 Each album came with several extra tracks.
 A remastered version of the Warriors album was released on CD in 2002, with six bonus tracks.